denisenk00/CityMonitor/Readme.md

 ## How to deploy with docker

-Firstly you need to fill in google maps and telegram settings in application.properties file in both modules.
+Firstly you need to fulfill environment properties in variables.env file.
-Then go to the project root folder and execute such commands:
+Then go to the project root folder and execute such command:

 ```
-docker build -t city-monitor-bot city-monitor-bot/
-docker build -t city-monitor-web city-monitor-web/

-docker-compose -f docker-compose.yml up -d
+docker-compose -f docker-compose.yml --env-file ./variables.env  up -d
 ```

 Default credentials: sysadm/sysadm